trubru/trubru.github.io/README.md

 # About
-I am Stuart Holmes; a full stack software devloper based in Northumberland and working for Newcastle Building Society.
+I am Stuart Holmes; a full stack software developer based in Northumberland and working for Newcastle Building Society.

-I work on .net with c# and specialise in front end development.
+I specialise in front end development and develop with vanilla html, css and javascript in a asp.net c# tech stack.
 I advocate web standards, accessibility and user experience within the development teams.

 # Now
 Projects I am working on include